Linux Piping and Redirection Explained

 drwxr-xr-x 2 timmy timmy 4096 Sep 3 2016 Music

-This will write the listing to the text file as well as show the listing on the screen.
+This will write the listing in the text file and show the listing on the screen.

 Related ArticlesThese articles may also be of interest to you